 The Tell of Captain Walker – from Mad Max – Beyond Thunderdome (1985)

-I may be the only one thinks of Mad Max – Beyond Thunderdome when I think Cargo Cults, but hey I was 9 when the film was released, and maybe 10 or 11 when I first saw it, it is one of those silly, formative things which has stuck with me forever at this stage.
-This week, and the week following’s Tale of History and Imagination involves a group which would look strangely familiar to Savannah Nix and her Cargo Cult of Captain Walker.
+I may be the only one who thinks of Mad Max – Beyond Thunderdome when I think Cargo Cults, but hey I was 9 when the film was released, and maybe 10 or 11 when I first saw the film.
+It is one of those silly, formative things which has stuck with me forever.
+This Tale of History and Imagination involves a group who would look strangely familiar to Savannah Nix and her Cargo Cult of Captain Walker.

 On 15th February every year a fascinating ritual takes place on the Island of Tanna, Vanuatu (known for the longest time as the New Hebrides).
 It is the holiest of holy days on the island.
-Large groups of locals – Google advises me referred to as ‘Ni Vanuatu’ gather.
-Some are stripped down to just a pair of jeans or cargo pants, the letters ‘USA’ painted on their chests, others in full military uniform.
-Many somewhere in between.
-Large groups of the men gather, wielding long bamboo poles made to look vaguely like rifles.
-In the shadow of Mount Yasur they get into formation and make the march to a set of three abandoned flag poles, hoisting first the Stars and Stripes, the insignia of the US Marine corps, then the state flag for the (American) state of Georgia.
-Having paid observance for another year they then depart, hopeful that this is the year their messiah returns, bringing with him a new era of unbelievable wealth and prosperity.
-Who is their saviour you may ask, Jesus, Muhammad, Siddhartha Gautama?
+Large groups of ‘Ni Vanuatu’, the people of Vanuatu gather beside a home-made landing strip.
+Some are stripped down to just a pair of jeans or cargo pants; the letters ‘USA’ painted on their chests, others are in full military uniform.
+In the shadow of Mount Yasur – bamboo ‘guns’ in hand – they get into formation and drill before their gods.
+The sacred hoisting of the flags follows – first the Stars and Stripes, then the US Marine corps insignia, then finally the state flag for the American state of Georgia.
+Having paid observance for another year they depart, hopeful this year their messiah returns, bringing on a golden age.

 “E look like you.
 E got white face.
 E tall man.
 E live long in South America”